argonautproject/scheduling/source/pages/provider-scheduling.md

 #### Registering or Fetching a Patient:
 {:.no_toc}

-{% include img.html img="diagrams/Slide21.png" caption="Figure:  New Patient Registration" %}
+{% include img.html img="diagrams/Slide21.png" caption="New Patient Registration" %}

 Usage and examples for this step are described in the [Patient Use Cases](patient-scheduling.html#registering-or-fetching-a-patient).

 #### Updating or creating Patient Coverage Information:
 {:.no_toc}

-{% include img.html img="diagrams/Slide22.png" caption="Figure:  Update Coverage information" %}
+{% include img.html img="diagrams/Slide22.png" caption="Update Coverage information" %}

 Usage and examples for this step are described in the [Patient Use Cases](patient-scheduling.html#updating-or-creating-patient-coverage-information).